gethiox/HIDI/README.md

 # TODO
 Missing features of 1.0 release scope:
 - Improve throttling logic to the best possible solution
-- Polish default configurations for keyboard and gamepad

 # Nice to have
 - Utilize mouse's relative input